Sublinearity of the number of semi-infinite branches for geometric random trees: Sketch of the proofs

 \textbf{STEP 4:} In this last step, we exhibit a uniform (on $r$) moment condition for $\chi_{r}(\theta,2\pi)$ to strengthen its convergence to $0$ in the $L^{1}$ sense using the Cauchy-Schwarz inequality:

 for any $r$ large enough.\\

 As recalled in Introduction, this method has already been applied to the Radial Spanning Tree (RST) in a series of articles.
 The RST is locally approximated by the Directed Spanning Forest (Step 1): see Theorem 2.4 of \cite{BB} for the precise result and Section 2.1 for the construction of the DSF.
-The fact that this forest has only one topological end is the main result of Coupier and Tran \cite{CT} (Step 2).
-Finally, Steps 3 and 4 are given in Coupier \etal \cite{BCT} and lead to the sublinearity result (Theorem 2).\\
+The fact that this forest has no bi-infinite path is the main result of Coupier and Tran \cite{CT} (Step 2).
+Finally, Steps 3 and 4 are given in Coupier \etal \cite{BCT} and lead to the sublinearity result (Theorem 2).

-To end this section let us remark that the mean number of edges crossing the sphere $S(O,r)$ is of order $r$.
-This is obvious for the Directed LPP Tree.
-This also holds for the RPT and the Euclidean FPP Tree using Steps 1, 3 and 4.
-For both contexts, let us denote by $X_{r}$ the number of edges of $\TT$ crossing the arc of the sphere $S(O,r)$ centered at $(r,0)$ and with length $2\pi$, and by $Y_{r}$ the number of edges of the associated directed forest $\FF$ crossing the vertical segment with length $2\pi$ and centered at $(r,0)$.
-By Steps 1 and 3, we prove that $\PP(|X_{r}-Y_{r}|\geq 1)$ tends to $0$.
-Thus, using Step 4, it follows that

-However, the expectation $\EE Y_{r}$ is a positive real number by stationarity of $\FF$.
-So, we can conclude by isotropy of $\TT$.
+This method works as well for the RPT $\TT_{\rho}$: the mean number of semi-infinite paths of $\TT_{\rho}$ is asymptotically sublinear.
+However, in Section \ref{sect:proofRPT}, we perform this method to obtain a better rate of convergence, namely $\EE\chi_{r}$ is $o(r^{3/4+\eps})$.
+Besides, this performed method which is developped in Section \ref{sect:proofRPT}, should apply to the RST provided a coalescence time estimate exists for its approximating directed forest.

+Unlike the FPP/LPP context, the approximation method (STEP 1) for greedy trees (as RPT, RST) does not require the existence of semi-infinite paths in each deterministic direction-- which generally follows from the straight character of the considered tree.
+Hence, we can try to apply our method to the geometric random tree of Coletti and Valencia \cite{CV} without assuming that it admits an infinite number of semi-infinite paths (which should certainly be true).

+Actually, our method says a little bit more.
+Conditionally to the fact that STEPS 1, 3 and 4 work, $\EE\chi_{r}(\theta,c)$ tends to $0$ if and only if the corresponding directed forest contains no bi-infinite path.
+Hence, it seems possible to use Example 2.5 of \cite{GeRaSe}, to prove that

+where $\chi_{r}(\pi/4,1)$ concerns the rightmost semi-infinite paths (directed according to a cone with axis $e^{\i\pi/4}$) of some particular Directed LPP Tree satisfying (\ref{LPP-Hypo1}) but not (\ref{LPP-Hypo2}) and (\ref{LPP-Hypo3}).